AKPANINYANG/alx_html_css/README.md

 ## CSS Advanced

-The `css_advanced` folder contains more complex CSS projects, where I explored advanced styling techniques, such as animations, transitions, and transformations.
-Each project has its own subfolder, and the code is well-documented for easy understanding.
+The `css_advanced` folder contains more complex CSS projects, where I explored advanced styling techniques.
+The code is well-documented for easy understanding.

 ## CSS Basic

-In the `css_basic` folder, you'll find projects and exercises that cover foundational CSS concepts, like selectors, box model, positioning, and more.
+In the `css_basic` folder, you'll find projects and exercises that cover foundational CSS concepts.

 ## Flexbox

-The `flexbox` folder showcases my work on various projects where I utilized Flexbox to create flexible and responsive layouts for different web pages.
+The `flexbox` folder showcases my work on a project where I utilized Flexbox to create flexible and responsive layouts for web pages.

 ## HTML Advanced

-Inside the `html_advanced` folder, I worked on projects that involve advanced HTML structures, semantic elements, multimedia embedding, and other related topics.
+Inside the `html_advanced` folder, I worked on projects that involve advanced HTML structures, and other related topics.

 ## HTML Basic

-The `html_basic` folder contains projects and exercises that cover the fundamentals of HTML, including tags, attributes, forms, and basic page structure.
+The `html_basic` folder contains projects and exercises that cover the fundamentals of HTML, and basic page structure.

 ## Usage